Submit a Request

 At some point, we all need something—a new computer, a software license key, access to a blocked page, etc. This workflow template, which is triggered by a shortcut button in Slack, gathers request details that are conveniently recorded to a new Jira issue.

 After you download and import the template, fine-tune the workflow by evaluating and making adjustments to each step.
-You'll likely need to make some changes to perfect the workflow for your specific use by, for example, selecting a Slack channel for the workflow, choosing a Jira project, personalizing the text your coworkers will see, etc.
+You'll likely need to make some changes to perfect the workflow to meet your specific needs.

 With the template imported, open the workflow so all the steps are visible.

-- Click Edit next to each template step to review and update the contents (if necessary).
+- Click Edit next to each template step to review and update the contents.

 Here's a summary of each step in the workflow and details you may want to customize: